mhb3194/HICSS_Data/README.md

 #### [Customization in Behaviour Change Plan](https://chat.openai.com/share/e729af43-6e5d-4924-97b0-073c0284d976)

 One modification has been made to the previously mentioned health profile of persona 1 in this example.
 Specifically, the individual's health condition now includes the fact that one leg has been amputated and they are handicap.
 As a result, the recommendations for physical activity have shifted from walking to exercises suitable for wheelchair users.
-Additionally, the behavior change technique has been adjusted from graded task to social support, taking into account the person's condition.

 ![task4_s1_1](https://github.com/mhb3194/HICSS_Data/blob/main/images_v2/task4_s1_1.png)
 ![task4_s1_2](https://github.com/mhb3194/HICSS_Data/blob/main/images_v2/task4_s1_2.png)